 Always be prepared for the worst!

 Be prepared for dropping temperatures beneath – 30 Celsius in winter, when you can’t stay out longer than 15 minutes.
-Wear the appropriate gear and take precaution to never be stuck outside without a shelter.
+Wear the appropriate gear and take precautions to never be stuck outside without shelter.
 In winter roads are icy and it’s difficult for cars to stop.
 Make sure you choose a safe place for a car to pull over.
 Apparently in some areas, like in the northern Territories, citizens are bound by law to help citizens in need from hazards of temperatures or nature.

-The locals won’t kick you out of shops, restaurants or gas stations in extreme weather.
+The locals won’t kick you out of shops, restaurants, or gas stations in extreme weather.
 In summer it is a different story!

 Do not depend on your cell phone, it might not work where you’re going.
 Mobile phone networks have improved a lot but they don’t cover the whole country yet.
-Phone booths are mostly located at gas stations, of by shops or restaurants.
+Phone booths are mostly located at gas stations, or by shops or restaurants.
 I suggest that you take a prepaid phone card along or you can try to call collect.
-Internet Cafes are rare in Canada and Wifi is often only available at main urban centres.
-Public libraries offer free Internet access, regardless where you are from, and most tourist information centres as well.
+Internet Cafes are rare in Canada and Wifi is often only available in main urban centres.
+Public libraries offer free Internet access, regardless of where you are from, and most tourist information centres as well.

 You find a different culture and lifestyle out in the country, and get to know a different breed of people.
 And those are my kind of people, the country folks!

-What about wild animals, bears, cougars?
+What about wild animals, bears, and cougars?